simp/simp-doc/docs/changelogs/latest.rst

 These modules are used to configure the x2go client and server to allow for remote access to desktops and servers.
 This is an alternative to VNC.
-An example configuration is documented in the :ref:`Remote Access` documentation.
+An example configuration is documented in the :ref:`_ug-howto-graphical_remote_access` documentation.

 pupmod-simp-tlog
 ^^^^^^^^^^^^^^^^